wernsey/bitmap/README.md

 Features:
 * Supported formats:
+  * Windows BMP: loads 4-, 8- and 24-bit uncompressed BMP files, saves as.
-  * Windows BMP (8-bit and 24-bit), GIF, PCX and TGA files can be loaded and saved without third-party dependencies.
+  * GIF, PCX and TGA files can be loaded and saved without third-party dependencies.
   * PNG through [libpng](http://www.libpng.org)
+    * support for palettized images is incomplete.
   * JPEG through [libjpeg](http://www.ijg.org/)
   * Alternatively, PNG and JPEG files can be loaded through the Sean Barrett's [stb_image][] image loader library. [stb_image][] supports a couple of